hardillb/node-red-node-geofence/README.md

  node that the message passes through
  - msg.location.distances is now just an object using the name as a key, rather than an array of objects

+ ## WorldMap Support

+ If the check box is ticked then a second output port will be added to the node.
+The `msg` output from this port will include the shape of the geofence zone that can be fed directly into a WorldMap node so that it will be drawn on the geofence layer.

+ This output is triggered by a message with `msg.payload.action` set to `send`.
+This can be initiated by using the WorldMap in node when a new browser connects.